kexa-io/Kexa/documentation/Kubernetes.md

 ### Default.json

-For each of your EndPoint, the following keys are mandatory:<br/>
+For each of your EndPoint, the following keys are mandatory:

-    - "rules": this refers to the set of rules files you want to apply to this environment.<br/>
+- "rules": this refers to the set of rules files you want to apply to this environment.
-    - "prefix": the prefix is the particle to be placed in front of the environment variables to be quoted [here](#environment).<br/><br/>
+- "prefix": the prefix is the particle to be placed in front of the environment variables to be quoted [here](#environment).

-The following keys are recommended to ensure better readability when re-reading the configuration:<br/>
+The following keys are recommended to ensure better readability when re-reading the configuration:

-    - "name": the name refers to the environment concerned by one or more keywords.<br/>
+- "name": the name refers to the environment concerned by one or more keywords.
-    - "description": the description helps to clarify the name and avoid any possible confusion about the environment concerned.<br/><br/>
+- "description": the description helps to clarify the name and avoid any possible confusion about the environment concerned.

-Example config for 2 environments:<br/>
+Example config for 2 environments:
 ![example config for http](../config/demo/kubernetes.default.json)

 ### Environment

 You need to get and give the path to the access config to your kubernetes:

 ```bash
 KUBECONFIG=./Path/to/your/config
 ```

 The config file looks something like this:

 ```yaml
 apiVersion: v1
 clusters: